Having Problems with Insomnia? Try Eating Bananas to Sleep all Night

 My favorite was hands down the warm smoothie.
 It had the best taste and seemed to work the best for me.
 I think it would be something I’d drink on winter nights, even if I wasn’t having trouble with my insomnia.

 So do bananas make you sleepy?
 I think they can.
 It’s definitely a tasty alternative to put in my arsenal of natural sleep remedies.
-Next time my insomnia rears its ugly head, I’m definitely going to try bananas to sleep!
+Next time my insomnia rears its ugly head, I’m definitely going to try bananas as a sleep aid!